Maybe you ask, how could these pumpkin bars be perfect for weight management, Gabi? Are you kidding?

 The perfect treat for emotional eaters

 Do you tend to emotional overeating like over 50% of my readers do?
 The best way to stop emotional overeating is to find the root of it.
 Once you’ve found it out try to develop better coping strategies when the trigger for emotional overeating occurs.
-Click here to find out your type of emotional eater and get your action plan.

 But while you are researching better coping strategies you can also test out healthier treats than those you usually grab when you overeat.